alexwhoover/FHIMP_Ruby_Scripts_ICM/README.md

 - *length* for number of objects in collection
 - Use roc.each do |ro| to iterate

+*WSRowObject*
+- IMPORTANT: Use *results* to access the results fields of a given row object.
+This is how you can get the simulation results such as flood depth, etc.

 **WSModelObjectCollection**
 - Use [i] to access i'th object in collection
 - *count* returns number of objects in collection